 The market price of our common shares has fluctuated widely since our common shares began trading in July of 2004 on the Nasdaq National Market, now the Nasdaq Global Select Market.
 Over the last few years, the stock market has experienced price and volume fluctuations.
 This volatility has sometimes been unrelated to the operating performance of particular companies.
-During 2010, the closing price of our common shares experienced a high of \$1.28 on April 14, 2010 and a low of \$0.64 on September 29, 2010.
-On August 12, 2010 we received notification from the Nasdaq Global Select Market that we were not in compliance with its minimum bid price requirements.
-We subsequently regained compliance.
-On March 28, 2011 we received a notification from Nasdaq stating that our common stock was again in violation of its minimum bid price requirements.
-The applicable grace period to regain compliance is 180 calendar days expiring September 26, 2011.
-Such notification may require us to carry out the authorized reverse stock split or take other measures to increase our stock price, but we cannot guarantee that any measure will allow us to regain compliance with Nasdaq's listing requirements.
-In addition, because the market price of our common shares has dropped below \$5.00 per share, brokers generally prohibit shareholders from using such shares as collateral for borrowing in margin accounts.
+During 2011, the closing price of our common shares experienced a high of \$10.80 on January 12 and 13, 2011 and a low of \$1.02 on October 10 and 11, 2011.
+On March 28, 2011 we received a notification from Nasdaq stating that our common stock was in violation of its minimum bid price requirements.
+The applicable grace period to regain compliance was 180 calendar days expiring September 26, 2011.
+On June 24, 2011, we effected a 1-for-10 reverse stock split of our common stock and regained compliance with the minimum bid price requirements of the Nasdaq Global Select Market.
+In addition, because the market price of our common shares has dropped below \$5.00 per share, brokers generally prohibits shareholders from using such shares as collateral for borrowing in margin accounts.
 This inability to continue to use our common shares as collateral may lead to sales of such shares creating downward pressure on and increased volatility in the market price of our common shares.
 Furthermore, if the volatility in the market continues or worsens, it could have a further adverse affect on the market price of our common shares, regardless of our operating performance.